-6.9 Children Missing From Education
+6.9 Children Missing/Absent from Education

-All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.
+- Children absent from education are on the school roll, but are regularly not attending - Children missing education aren't on any school roll or being educated elsewhere - These are vital warning signs of safeguarding risks to a child do so, the identity of children of compulsory school age who are missing education in their area.
 A child going missing from education is a potential indicator of abuse or neglect.
 School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in the future.